-New Technique Description: We have chosen to learn and implement the Extreme Gradient Boosting algorithm to our data set.
+New Technique Description: We have chosen to learn and implement the Extreme Gradient Boosting algorithm to the selected data set.
 This new technique is based on the classical Boosting algorithm but tweaked to perform much better than the former.

 Boosting: Boosting builds models from individual “weak learners” in an iterative way.
 The basic principle is to make our model learn from previous mistakes.
 This is achieved by putting more weight on instances where the loss function has higher value.

 Gradient Boosting: The gradient is used to minimize loss function similar to neural nets.
-In each repetition a model is built and its outcome is compared to the actual outcome that we expect.
+In each repetition a model is built and its outcome is compared to the actual outcome as per expectation.
 The loss function is used to calculate the gradient which is the partial derivative of the loss function.
 The weights for the model are calculated based on the gradient obtained, which also helps to determine the direction in which model parameters needs to be changed to achieve the solution.

 Parameters Include: